 - Chris Wanstrath, CEO at GitHub

-The trend towards automation and code abandonment is gaining momentum as we enter an era of no-code development.
+As we enter 2024, the trend towards automation and code abandonment is gaining more momentum than ever before.

 The no-code technology isn't going to completely replace traditional development.
 But it will surely make development more awesome.